-Toni: I like it very much, I knew the city before coming here, because I had some job meetings here before.
-What I most like about Frankfurt is that it is in the middle of Europe, let say, it is very close to France, Luxemburg, the Netherlands, Switzerland… That’s the most appealing thing for me about the city.
+Toni: I like it very much.
+I knew the city before coming here, because I had some job meetings here before.
+What I like most about Frankfurt is that it is in the middle of Europe.
+It is very close to France, Luxemburg, the Netherlands, Switzerland… That’s the most appealing thing for me about the city.

-Colin: I am originally from Frankfurt so… I think Frankfurt isn’t a good town for tourism because you cannot do that much, maybe fill one or two days.
-But if you live here, it’s great because it’s neat, you find everything, you don’t need to travel long distances, you find everything, … So when you live here it’s great.
+Colin: I am originally from Frankfurt.
+If you live here, it’s great because it’s neat, you find everything, you don’t need to travel long distances.

 Thies: I like it.
-What can I say, I am from the north of Germany but I stayed here after the master.
+I am originally from the north of Germany, but I stayed here after the master's.
 So that says something.
 There are many things to do here.
 During the winter a bit less than in the summer, but the city has its charm.

 Alex: I was positively surprised.
 It’s way more international than any other city in Germany.
 A lot is going on, you always find something to do.
-It’s cool to have many people from all over the world.
+It is cool to have many people from all over the world.
 It’s fun.

-Benjamin: I did know German before.
-I studied some courses before, and I think that is a very very smart choice also for international students.
-And I was around the B1 or B2 in German which is intermediate, so I can get around in the street, buying groceries or in a restaurant.
-For international students, I think it is very important getting a grasp of the language, so life here in Germany will be easier knowing some german.
+Benjamin: I knew German before.
+I studied some courses, and I think that is a very smart choice also for international students.
+I was around the B1 or B2 in German, which is intermediate, so I can get around in the street, buying groceries or in a restaurant.
+For international students, I think it is very important getting a grasp of the language, so life here in Germany will be easier knowing some German.

 Toni: I would say for the university it is not that necessary.
-I have met people who don’t speak a word in German and they can manage their life in university very easily.
+I have met people who don’t speak a word in German, and they can manage their life in university very easily.
 But I would say for your daily life it is really important, for example, finding a place to stay or buying whatever or asking where something is.
-So even though you can come to Germany without a good level of German.
-I would say that they offer really good German courses and the most important thing is to have the ambition to improve your language skills.
-Some people, just don’t want to learn.
-But I have seen a lot of improvement in the people that really want to do it.
-Yeah I think is really useful.
+They offer really good German courses, and the most important thing is to have the ambition to improve your language skills.
+I have seen a lot of improvement in the people that really want to do it.
+I think is really useful.
 It’s more for your daily life, not for too much for the university.

 Stephanie: Yes, I can because I like being in an international environment and that is exactly what this program offers.

-Benjamin: Yeah, I can also recommend MMF.
-There are many things you can benefit from the program.
+Benjamin: I can also recommend MMF.
+There are many things you can benefit from thanks to the program.
 It’s very international.
-It’s in a city that is very dynamic regarding the financial industry, there’s a lot of work opportunities.
+It’s in a city that is very dynamic regarding the financial industry, there are a lot of work opportunities.
 The faculty is also very experienced and gives excellent teaching.
-The students and the course that you meet all are surprisingly helpful.
+The students that you meet all are surprisingly helpful.

 Toni: I would definitely recommend it!